gunplar/ROS-kidnapping-robot-problem/Youbot-instruction.md

 2. There is also the option of 'catkin build' and 'catkin\_make' to setup the workspace.
 If running 'catkin_make' returns missing package, try installing that package with

 	sudo apt install ros-<distro name>-<package name>

+or

+	sudo apt install python3-<package name>

+### IMU BNO055
+1. Add current user to 'dialout' group to allow access to USB port

+	sudo usermod -a -G dialout <your linux username>